maxpyne1981/basic_algorithms/README.md

 Palindrome
     string that reads same fwd and backwrd use two pointers, start and end

+Anagram
+    two strings whose characters are jumbled up, use sorting or hash table to find out if two string has same number of characters,

+Strobogrammatic number
+    is a number that looks the same when rotated 180 degrees (looked at upside down).

 GCD / LCM : LCM(a,b) = a*b/GCD(a,b)